probmods/probmods2/exercises/occams-razor.md

 #### c)

-Fig. 1 of [-@Griffiths2005] shows a critical difference between CP and CS: when the effect happens just as many times with the cause absent as whith the cause present.
+Fig. 1 of [-@Griffiths2005] shows a critical difference in the predictions of CP and CS: when the effect happens just as many times with the cause absent as whith the cause present.
 Show by running simulations the difference between CP and CS in these cases.

 #### d)

 Explain why CS shows this effect.
 You explanation should involve the Bayesian Occam's razor.

 Hint: Recall that CS is selecting between two models (one where there is a causal relation and one where there isn't).

 <!--